xonixx/makesure/README.md

 @depends_on deployed
 ```

-Now to run the whole build you just issue `makesure` command in a folder with `Makesurefile` (`default` goal will be called).
+Now to run the whole build you just issue `./makesure` command in a folder with `Makesurefile` (`default` goal will be called).

-You can as well call single goal explicitly, example `makesure built`.
+You can as well call single goal explicitly, example `./makesure built`.

 Also pay attention to `@reached_if` directive.
 This one allows skipping goal if it's already satisfied.
 This allows to speedup subsequent executions.